shepherd-media-classifier/shepherd/docs/ADVANCED.md

 ## Cloud containers

-Let's presume you want to load a horizontally scaling container to act as classifier on the plugin inputs.
+Let's presume you want to load a horizontally scaling container to act as classifier on the addon inputs.
 There are two features already built into shepherd to accomodate this:

 1. After data is fetched and pre-screened for validity, it's uploaded to a temporary S3 (`shepherd-input-s3-${aws-region}`) and a standard ObjectCreated message appears in shepherd2-input-q.
 Your container should use these to download the latest files.